ml-struct-bio/cryodrgn/README.md

       --domain {hartley,fourier}
                             Decoder representation domain (default: fourier)

+Many of the parameters of this script have sensisible defaults.
+The required arguments are:

+* an input image stack (.mrcs)
+* `--poses`, image poses (.pkl)
+* `--zdim`, the dimension of the latent variable
+* `-o`, a clean output directory for storing results

+Additional parameters which are typically set include:

+* `--ctf`, CTF parameters (.pkl), unless phase flipped images are used
+* `-n`, Number of epochs to train
+* `--invert-data`, depending on the data sign convention used in previous processing steps
+* `--t-scale`, for modifying the scale of the translations

 ### Example usage:

-Example command to train a 10-D latent variable cryoDRGN model for 20 epochs on an image dataset `projections.256.mrcs` with poses `consensus.rot.pkl, consensus.trans.pkl` and ctf parameters `ctf.256.pkl`:
+Example command to train a 10-D latent variable cryoDRGN model for 50 epochs on an image dataset `projections.128.mrcs` with poses `consensus.rot.pkl, consensus.trans.pkl` and ctf parameters `ctf.128.pkl`:

-    $ python $CDRGN_SRC/vae_het.py projections.256.mrcs \
+    $ python $CDRGN_SRC/vae_het.py projections.128.mrcs \
             --poses consensus.rot.pkl consensus.trans.pkl \
-            --tscale .8 \
+            --tscale .4 \
-            --ctf ctf.256.pkl \
+            --ctf ctf.128.pkl \
             --zdim 10 \
-            -n 20 \
+            -n 50 \
-            --pdim 1024 --players 3 \
-            --qdim 1024 --qlayers 3 \
-            -o 00_vae256_z10
+            -o 00_vae128_z10

-* The encoder and decoder networks in this model contain 3 layers of dimension 1024.
-* Results will be saved in the specified directory `00_vae256_z10`.
+* Results will be saved in the specified directory `00_vae128_z10`.
 * NOTE: Since translations are stored in units of pixels, `--tscale` may be used to renormalize translations if the consensus poses were obtained with a different box size.
-E.g. Use `--tscale .8` if the consensus reconstruction was performed at a box size of 320 pixels and the cryoDRGN model is trained on 256x256 images.
+E.g. Use `--tscale .4` if the consensus reconstruction was performed at a box size of 320 pixels and the cryoDRGN model is trained on 128x128 images.

 ### Recommended settings:

 Pilot experiments:
-* Train a model using the default architecture, small image sizes (e.g. D=128 or smaller), and zD=1
+* Train a model using the default neural network architecture, small image sizes (e.g. D=128 or smaller), and zD=1
-* Train a model using the default architecture, small image sizes (e.g. D=128 or smaller), and zD=10
+* Train a model using the default neural network architecture, small image sizes (e.g. D=128 or smaller), and zD=10

 After validation, pose optimization, and any necessary particle filtering, train the full resolution image stack (up to D=256) with a large model:
 * Large architecture (e.g. 1024 dim x 3 layer network), large image sizes, zD=10